gooddata/GoodData-CL/cli-distro/doc/XML.md

     * DATE -- a column containing a date (`<format>` field required, see below).
 We will add a date dimension to this column, allowing you to aggregate by weeks, months, dates of week etc.
     * CONNECTION_POINT -- this identifies a primary key of the whole schema that can be used for connecting to another schema
     * REFERENCE -- a counterpart of CONNECTION_POINT in the other schema
+    * IGNORE -- this column will be skipped and not uploaded

 4. `<folder>` allows to specify what folder this column is organized into (on UI level).
 5. `<dataType>` specified type of the column and size allocation.
 Possible values: